SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Scenario Scoring

-Once all of the trajectory scores have been computed, we combine them into a final scene score as follows.
-We begin by taking the weighted sum of all agents' scores in the scene, where each weight is inversely proportionate to its minimum distance to an agent marked as requiring prediction.
-Then, to regularize the effect of scene density, we divide this sum by $(P + \sqrt{N - P})$, where $N$ is the total number of agents in the scene, and $P$ the number of agents needing to be predicted.

-As shown in \Cref{fig:score_dist}, this scene scoring method follows a long-tailed distribution as desired.
-In this figure, we additionally include the ablations of \texttt{Future Extrapolated} and \texttt{Combined} by themselves, representing utilizing $\texttt{Score}_{FE}$ only, as well as $\max(\texttt{Score}_{GT}, \texttt{Score}_{FE})$, respectively.
-The scores which incorporate future extrapolation have a much wider spread than just the ground truth, indicating a greater variety of scenarios captured.
+We compute a \texttt{SceneScore} for these trajectory variations by utilizing the corresponding \texttt{TrajScore} (\exempli \texttt{SceneScore}$_{FE}$ uses \texttt{TrajScore}$_{FE}$ exclusively, etc.).
+As shown in \Cref{fig:score_dist}, this overall scene scoring method follows a long-tailed distribution as desired.
+The scores that incorporate future extrapolation have a much wider spread than just the ground truth, indicating a greater variety of scenarios captured.